-Every year, the Geifman Endowment in Judaica awards a Fellowship in Jewish Culture, sponsors a student competition and a guest lecture.
+Every year, the Geifman Endowment in Judaica sponsors a student competition and a guest lecture.
 The endowment was established by the late Gerry and Morris M. Geifman for the acquisition of materials in Judaic studies and culture; guest lecturers in Judaic studies and culture; student awards or scholarships; and other program expenditures.

 Geifman Prize in Holocaust Studies

-The Geifman Prize in Holocaust Studies is an annual student competition with an award of $300.
-The 2013 theme is "A Response to the Holocaust."
+The Geifman Prize in Holocaust Studies is an annual student competition with an award of up to $300.
+The theme is "A Response to the Holocaust."

 Submissions may include essays, research papers, poems, plays, artwork, or other creative expression.

-Application forms and written entries should be submitted electronically to email@example.com.
-Please deliver other works to Ann Miller in the the Tredway Library administrative office, second floor, between 8:30 a.m. and 5 p.m., Monday through Friday.
+Written entries should be submitted electronically to email@example.com.
+Other works should be delivered to Ann Miller in the Tredway Library administrative office, second floor, anytime between 8:30 a.m.-5 p.m., Monday-Friday.

 For more information, contact reference librarian and instructor Margi Rogal.
 This award is made possible by the generosity of Mr. and Mrs. Morris Geifman.